beezwax/bzBond/packages/bzBond-claris/README.md

 **parameters**
 - Type: array
-- Value: An array or parameters to pass to the function.
+- Value: an array of parameters to pass to the function.
   - Passing functions as parameters is supported.
 Prefix a parameter with the 'ƒ' symbol (⌥ + f on macs) to indicate that it is a function.
 For example:
   ```
   [